Garden Renovation Costs

 Building Regulations & Planning Permission for Garden Renovation

-Planning permission is not required for most gardening and landscaping projects.
-However, it is critical to be aware of the rules and regulations.
-If you proceed with work that requires planning permission, you may be forced to reverse or adjust the work at great expense.
+It's critical to be aware of the rules and regulations, as if you proceed with work that requires planning permission without getting it first, you may be forced to reverse or adjust the work.

 Sheds